-Working To Recovery has offered personalised recovery breaks for individuals wishing to engage with their emotional, spiritual and mental health issues in a positive way,
+Working To Recovery had offered personalised recovery breaks for individuals wishing to engage with their emotional, spiritual and mental health issues in a positive way,

-We have considerable experience of assisting people to develop and pursue their recovery agendas and have found that taking time away from their normal routines of life can be a very powerful way of beginning and/or reactivating the recovery journey.
+We gained considerable experience of assisting people to develop and pursue their recovery agendas and had found that taking time away from their normal routines of life was a very powerful way of beginning and/or reactivating the recovery journey.

 GUEST's REFLECTIONS & STORIES

-To read some of our guest’s reflections and experiences of the Recovery House – CLICK HERE
+To read some of guest’s reflections and experiences whilst staying at the Recovery House (which is now closed) – CLICK HERE

 To address and support individual recovery needs with respect to:

 ABOUT THE HOUSE (which is now closed)

 - Supporting reflections on individual recovery including spiritual identity

 - Building resilience in the face of personal and emotional difficulties

 We offered comfortable accommodation with support for two people in a cottage and converted barn situated on a traditional croft (small holding) where we keep pigs, chickens, ducks, geese and turkeys.
 The croft was a 15 minute walk, across common land, to one of the most beautiful beaches on the island and you could hear the sound of the surf in the quiet of the evening.